AndreBaltazar8/ablac/docs/regions.md

 permission to perform unsafe work, so `trusted` remains an independent capability boundary.
 A `noescape` contract on an Abla function or method is checked against its inferred effects.
-These summaries become typed-module interface data when separate compilation lands.
-Calls through function values are retaining unless the callable type eventually carries an equally strong effect contract; the baseline does not guess which target an arbitrary closure contains.
+These summaries become typed-module interface data when separate compilation lands. `FnNoEscape(A) -> R` carries the same non-retention guarantee through a function value.
+Only a checked `noescape` declaration can satisfy that slot; ordinary callbacks remain conservatively retaining.

 ## Control flow and staging